Community Coordinating Activities Team (CCAT)

 Some of the duties undertaken by CCAT staff include:

-- Oversee and coordinate the Department's Homeless Outreach Program
+- Overseeing and coordinate the Department's Homeless Outreach Program

 - Encouraging active citizen involvement in policing efforts

-- Coordinate the Volunteers in Policing Service Program.
+- Coordinating the Volunteers in Policing Service (VIPS) Program

 - Focusing on issues of ongoing public concern